 Scale the Space Needle

 See Seattle and beyond from “that flying saucer” 158m (520ft) off the ground.
 Built for the 1962 World’s Fair, themed “the age of space”, the Space Needle began as a blobbish doodle on a napkin by a hotel executive.
 It was transformed by architect John Graham into the Modernist, swoon-worthy structure that has become the signature of city’s skyline.
 Given Seattle’s propensity to by grey and drizzly, it is best to make a beeline for the Space Needle when you see clear sky and renegotiate the rest of your itinerary around it.
+If you’re not sure, check the Space Needle’s webcam before you buy a ticket.
 Also note, queues are much shorter on weekdays.

 Be enchanted by the work of Dale Chihuly